Reinstate Driving Privileges in South Carolina by Requesting a DUI Administrative Suspension Hearing

 An Administrative Suspension Hearing is required to win provisional driving privileges if:

 - You refused a breathalyzer test.
-When a driver refuses to take a breathalyzer test, his or her license is automatically suspended for 90 days on a first DUI offense arrest and 180 days for a second (or subsequent) DUI offense.
+When a driver refuses to take a breath alcohol test (DataMaster DMT test), his or her license is automatically suspended for 90 days on a first DUI offense arrest and 180 days for a second (or subsequent) DUI offense.

 - Your blood alcohol content (BAC) registered .15 or higher.
 A BAC of .15 or higher results in an automatic driver’s license suspension for 30 days if you’ve been arrested for a first DUI offense and 60 days for a second (or subsequent) offense.